 Poll your team

-You can use our Request Feedback feature to poll employees on whether or not they’d like to have their feedback anonymous for your upcoming 360º cycle.
+You can use our Pulse Survey to poll employees on whether or not they’d like to have their feedback anonymous for your upcoming 360º cycle.
 This allows you to gauge how comfortable employees will feel providing feedback if the receiver is aware of who it’s coming from, or if they’d prefer to remain anonymous.

 You can use this opportunity to present your team with the pros and cons of each option, as well as have an impromptu session on what it means to provide constructive feedback.
 You can also gather feedback about what employees would like to see as part of your cycle if their feedback is not anonymous.